jt914/PayTracker/readme.md

 PayTracker

 ## Overview
-This appears to be a Python project with a frontend component using Node.js/Next.js.
+PayTracker is a transaction management system built with Python (Flask) backend and Node.js/Next.js frontend.
+It helps users track their recurring payments and notifies them when card updates are needed.

 ## Project Structure
-- Backend: Python-based
+- Backend: Flask-based Python application with SQLite database
-- Frontend: Node.js/Next.js application
+- Frontend: React/TypeScript application using Next.js

 ## Setup